aws/aws-sdk-go/README.md

 We [announced](https://aws.amazon.com/blogs/developer/aws-sdk-for-go-2-0-developer-preview/) the Developer Preview for the [v2 AWS SDK for Go](https://github.com/aws/aws-sdk-go-v2).
 The v2 SDK source is available at https://github.com/aws/aws-sdk-go-v2, and add it to your project with `go get github.com/aws/aws-sdk-go-v2`.
 Check out the v2 SDK's [changes and updates](https://github.com/aws/aws-sdk-go-v2/blob/master/CHANGELOG.md), and let us know what you think.
 We want your feedback.

+We have a pilot redesign of the [AWS SDK for Go API reference documentation](https://docs.aws.amazon.com/sdk-for-go/v1/api/gosdk-apiref.html).
+Let us know what you think.

 ## Installing

 Use `go get` to retrieve the SDK to add it to your `GOPATH` workspace, or